Review of Robert Kiyosaki’s Rich Dad, Poor Dad

-For me, the past few years were good, and I didn’t worry much about money.
+For me, the past few years were excellent, and I didn’t worry much about money.
 But now that I reflect on this matter, I always have been obsessed with it since I earned my first dollar.
-I recall buying a get rich quick book, which basically told me to make money by selling the same book to other people.
-I remember reading about many techniques (schemes really), spending money on stupid “investments”, and getting to the point where I almost joined Amway.
+I recall buying a get rich quick book, which told me to make money by selling the same book to other people.
+I remember reading about many techniques (schemes really), spending money on stupid “investments,” and getting to the point where I almost joined Amway.
 I even have a whole shelf of books dedicated to the subject of wealth.

 1. Increase your income,